BcDemir/ProjectQGame/README.md

    - **UP/DOWN Arrow Keys**: Adjust your aim angle (moves the reticle up/down)
      - Press and hold for continuous adjustment
      - Fine-tuned control with 0.10 degree increments
-   - **LEFT/RIGHT Arrow Keys**: Adjust your shot power (moves the reticle closer/further)
-     - Press and hold for continuous adjustment
    - **SPACE**: Start the countdown when you're ready
    - **R**: Restart the game after it ends
    - **Q**: Quit the game